 Just a few popular uses of asymmetric encryption include sending emails and attachments, connecting to remote servers and accessing secure websites.
 (The URL for a secure website begins with “https://” – more about that later.)

-Asymmetric cryptography is more secure than symmetric cryptography due to its use of a public and private key for the cryptography process.
+Asymmetric cryptography is more secure than symmetric cryptography due to its use of public and private keys for the cryptography process.

 It eliminates the need to share a single key, making it more secure than symmetric cryptography.